seakhtar/nsf-sbir/pages/showcase.md

 <div class="usa-content usa-grid">
 <div class="usa-content usa-width-one-half" markdown="1">

-### Device to treat stress urinary incontinence in women - Elidah
+### Device to treat stress urinary incontinence in women

 Elidah, a small business funded by the National Science Foundation, created a medical device to help women with stress urinary incontinence - the inability to control the urge to urinate - a condition which impacts about one in three women.